-The David L. DeMets Lectures in Health and Quantitative Investigation are an annual pair of lectures to be held on a Thursday and Friday every November.
+The David L. DeMets Lectures in Health and Quantitative Investigation are a pair of lectures held on a Thursday and Friday each November.

-These lectures acknowledge the accomplishments of Dr. DeMets’ research in the design, monitoring, analysis, and presentation of clinical trials.
+These lectures acknowledge Dr. DeMets’ research accomplishments in forwarding the design, monitoring, analysis, and presentation of clinical trials.

-The first lecture will be a research/overview talk accessible to a general biomedical/public health audience.
+The first lecture is a research/overview talk is accessible to a general biomedical/public health audience.
 Ideally, it will highlight in one or more ways critical and impactful contributions from quantitative methodological areas (e.g., biostatistics and/or biomedical informatics) to discoveries in biomedicine, and/or advancement of human/public health.
-The second lecture will be a world-class research talk in biostatistics or biomedical informatics.
+The second lecture is a world-class research talk in biostatistics or biomedical informatics.

 The lecturer chosen each year exemplifies the “David DeMets Model of Biomedical Research” with rigorous development and application of quantitative methodological principles, married with deep engagement in an area of biomedical investigation.

 2023 DeMets Lecture